nagaoka919/nagaoka919/curriculum_vitae.md

 My curiosity (and also origin of my research) is on:
 - what we can see in radar interferometry, and
-- why we see the signals in the interferograms.
+- why we can see the signals in the interferograms.

 ## Personal data
 - Name: Shogo Nagoaka